 Not only does it help create a positive customer experience, but it also helps you learn how customers use your Shopify store and what needs they have.
 That way, you can fix issues and improve the layout to make it more user-friendly and efficient for your customers.

 ✔️ How to add apps to a Shopify store?

-👉 Through the Shopify marketplace you can find whatever app you want.
+👉 You can find whatever app you want on the Shopify marketplace.
 It’ll help you with the work A LOT.